 • "What’s working well with your current setup?
 What isn’t?"

-Identify Their Biggest Challenges
+Questions That Pinpoint Their Biggest Challenges

 With a baseline understanding of their current situation, you can start probing for specific frustrations.
 This is where you transition from "what are you doing?" to "what's stopping you from achieving your goals?"
 Be direct and focused.
 Your aim is to get them to articulate the primary obstacles that are creating friction or holding them back.
 These are the problems your solution is built to solve.